Apple is finally taking on its biggest rivals in an arena where up until now it's sat on the sidelines: augmented reality.

 Filling an augmented void

-Apple ARKit could be the right AR solution at the right time.
-It gives developers the tools they need to develop apps with augmented reality features, and the price of entry for users is as simple as owning an iPhone or iPad.
+ARKit could be the right AR solution at the right time.
+It gives developers the tools they need to make apps with augmented reality features, and the price of entry for users is as simple as owning an iPhone or iPad.

-That's not to say Tango and HoloLens are suddenly irrelevant, but rather that Apple is seemingly filling a void neither can in their current forms.
+That's not to say Tango and HoloLens are suddenly irrelevant, but rather that Apple is seemingly filling a void neither can in current form.

 The ARKit demos Apple showed on the WWDC stage were impressive; Pokemon Go got a noticeable boost, and an insanely advanced Wingnut AR outpost battle had us ooo-ing and ahh-ing.